GabeScott/standard-works-vault/General Conference/1986 April - The Question of a Mission.md

 May I introduce Brother William Sheffield, who was baptized last November.
 Brother Sheffield, come and tell us of your experience.

-William Sheffield: My dear brothers, following law school at Berkeley, I developed a successful private practice, particularly with international clients, including Indira Ghandi, former prime minister of India.
+**William Sheffield:** My dear brothers, following law school at Berkeley, I developed a successful private practice, particularly with international clients, including Indira Ghandi, former prime minister of India.

 For years as a lawyer I had sought a judicial appointment.
 The day the governor of California called to say I had been appointed to the Superior Court was exhilarating and filled with visions of perhaps, someday, even the Supreme Court.
 But then, after less than two years as a judge and after just purchasing a new home, we decided to leave this nearly idyllic life.
 I had heard the Lord call me to the seminary.
 In response, my wife and I agreed that from then on we would always trust in the Lord, agreeing to be as leaves in a stream—two leaves in His stream, obeying His call, wanting more than anything else to follow Him.

 But I had not always followed Christ.
 For many years, I was uncertain who He was or how I could get close to Him.
 Almost daily I silently asked myself: Is there a purpose to life?
 Why am I here?
 Where am I going?
 Is the meaning of life found in chasing after the most pleasurable way to get through it—or is there something more?
 My Christian friends told me all I had to do was “knock and the door will be opened unto you, seek and ye shall find.”
-(See Matt.
-7:7.)
+(See [[Matthew 7.7|Matt.
+7:7]].)

 I began knocking.
 And as I knocked, the Lord answered.
 Like a seed growing within me, the gospel began taking over my life.
 I felt the Spirit calling me.
 I applied at the Yale Divinity School and was accepted.
 I resigned my judgeship, we rented out our home in southern California, and headed to New Haven, Connecticut.
 I was in the divinity school though not yet a member of any church.